Understanding How Health Literacy Can Impact Engagement, Treatment, and Retention in Care

 The In It Together Training of Trainers (ToT) curriculum is designed to increase understanding of how health literacy can impact engagement, treatment, and retention in care.
 The foundation of the curriculum is the belief that health literacy is a universal concern.
 When individuals and organizations use health literate tools and techniques, they create a safe and caring environment that encourages black MSM to seek treatment and stay in care.
 HIV health care professionals that practice health literate communication, and consider health literacy needs when designing services and materials, create an inclusive and stigma-free care environment.

-Each of the ToT modules covers a health literacy area in detail, and will take approximately 90 minutes to complete.
+Each of the ToT modules covers a health literacy area in detail and take approximately 60 minutes to complete.